RECAP: MAYOR MATTIE PARKER HIGH SCHOOL ART COMPETITION 2026

 Furthermore, the competition awards cash prizes to the first, second, and third place winners, along with scholarships, and includes remarks from the mayor.
 Notably, the artwork of the first-place winner is displayed outside the mayor's office for a duration of one year, signifying their remarkable achievement.

-If you require additional information please email info@fortworksart.com
+If you require additional information, please email info@galleryofdreams.org.